MarcinOrlowski/laravel-api-response-builder/docs/docs.md

 ### Overriding code to message conversion ###

- `ResponseBuilder` automatically provides human readable error messages for each API code used but if for any reason you want to take control on this, you can now provide own implementation of `ResponseBuilder::getMessageForApiCode()`.
+ `ResponseBuilder` automatically provides human readable error messages for each API code used but if for any reason you want to take control on this, you can now provide own implementation of `RB::getMessageForApiCode()`.

 ```php
 <?php